twinguy/mvp001/docs/functional/fdd_3.md

 ## 1. Purpose & Scope

-This Technical Design Document (TDD) defines the **Work Order Management** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
+This Functional Design Document (TDD) defines the **Work Order Management** capabilities for the HVAC, Plumbing, and Electrical services platform described in `functional.md`.
 It is intended to be detailed enough for engineers and LLM-based task generators to break the module into concrete implementation tasks.

 - **In-scope capabilities (from `functional.md`, §3 Work Order Management)**:
   - Digital work order creation, tracking, and completion.